ChathurangiShyalika/Genetic-Algorithms/README.md

-The objective of the demo is to maximize the equation :  y = w1x1+w2x2+w3x3+w4x4+w5x5
+The objective of the demo is to optimize an equation using genetic algorithms.

+    Example Equation:- y = w1x1+w2x2+w3x3+w4x4+w5x5

     where (x1,x2,x3,x4,x5)=(8,-2,1.5,-3,-14)